zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 ## Example

-We will demonstrate how to split the `AuditEntries` list by their `AuditActionType` value.
+We will demonstrate how to get the `AuditEntries` by `AuditActionType` value.

 ### Execute